 Smoke-free Parks and Playgrounds

 All seven public health districts in Idaho are working with local municipalities to develop policies that restrict smoking in parks.
-So far in North Central Idaho, Moscow, Orofino, and Potlatch have all passed resolutions to discourage smoking near city-owned playgrounds.
+So far in North Central Idaho, Moscow, Orofino, Potlatch and Pierce have all passed resolutions to discourage smoking near city-owned playgrounds.
 Many other cities in Idaho and across the country have adopted smoke-free park policies.
 All cities that adopt a resolution or ordinance related to smoking or tobacco use in parks can receive free metal signs.
 Contact our health education specialist at (208) 799-3100 for more information.

 Smoke-Free and Tobacco-Free Policies